 - Recent Development: 41% of companies launched new sequencing platforms in 2024, and 38% integrated AI into NGS data analysis.

-The NGS market trends highlight a surge in adoption across oncology, reproductive health, infectious disease diagnostics, and personalized medicine.
-Market analysis reveals that more than 1.2 million whole-genome sequences were generated in 2024, up from just 500,000 in 2020.
-Market research reports show that 72% of cancer centers globally rely on NGS-based panels for identifying actionable mutations.
-In infectious diseases, 39% of laboratories use NGS for pathogen surveillance, with COVID-19 genomic sequencing contributing over 20 million sequences to public databases by 2024.
-Industry insights indicate that single-cell sequencing grew by 34% in adoption between 2022–2024, supporting drug discovery and immunotherapy research.
+The NGS market is experiencing strong adoption across oncology, reproductive health, infectious disease diagnostics, and personalized medicine.
+More than 1.2 million whole-genome sequences were generated in 2024, compared with approximately 500,000 in 2020, while 72% of cancer centers globally use NGS-based panels to identify actionable mutations.
+In infectious disease diagnostics, 39% of laboratories utilize NGS for pathogen surveillance, strengthening genomic monitoring and outbreak detection.

 NGS Market Dynamics